 This way, you will persuade your clients with attractive discounts and offers.
 Add this content to emails and newsletters.

 For marketers, Black Friday begins before the Friday before Thanksgiving.
 You can prepare for the big day by creating buzz before the sale, updating your website, providing rewards and hidden discounts and creating exclusive offers for your clients.

 Why are Black Friday and Cyber Monday important for marketers?

 Both Cyber Monday and Black Friday are two of the biggest shopping events in the world.
-The estimated spending on Cyber Monday and Black Friday in 2021 are $10.7 and $8.9 billion in e-commerce transactions respectively, making this a huge opportunity for marketers to maximize their revenue.
+The estimated spending on Cyber Monday and Black Friday in 2021 were $10.7 and $8.9 billion in eCommerce transactions respectively, making this a huge opportunity for marketers to maximize their revenue.

 What tactics can marketers use to start Black Friday on a good note?

 Before the holiday period arrives, marketers need to create expectations and brand curiosity to increase your potential customers.
 This includes announcing your Black Friday sales and promotions on their website or social media, decorating their sites and creating related content.

 Why should brands focus on retaining customers during Black Friday and Cyber Monday?